catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

     ![Screenshot_elephant](https://github.com/catfacedck/Dragonflybsd-on-Acer-Nitro-Laptop-AN515-51-XXX/assets/42676711/e7455ab5-352c-427b-8193-e0bb13a16dfc)

 14) Provision _polkit_ so the *Shutdown* and *Log Out* menus may be used from xfce4.
-Add the following file to /usr/local/etc/polkit-1/rules directory.
+Add to the _50-default.rules_ file in the /usr/local/etc/polkit-1/rules directory.

    ```
 polkit.addRule(function (action, subject) {